jgoerzen/docker-debian-base/README.md

 # Orderly Shutdown

-You can cause `docker stop` to invoke an orderly shutdown by running the container like this:

-    # jessie or stretch
-    docker run -td --stop-signal=SIGPWR --name=name jgoerzen/debian-base-whatever

-    # buster or sid
-    docker run -td --stop-signal=SIGRTMIN+3 \
-      -v /sys/fs/cgroup:/sys/fs/cgroup:ro \
-      --name=name jgoerzen/debian-base-whatever
+The `--stop-signal` clause in the "Container Invocation" section above helps achieve an orderly shutdown.

-If you don't start it this way, you can instead use these steps:
+If you start without `--stop-signal`, you can instead use these steps:

     # jessie or stretch use this line:
     docker kill -s SIGPWR container